jeffstride/idp/book_source/Topics/misc/submitting.md

 provided for you in the Homework Assignment.
 The experience you have can be best explained by describing the submission rule categories:
 * **Restricted:** You may submit only the required files.
 You are **not** allowed to submit any other files.
-* **Open:** you may submit any file that hasn't been explicitly disallowed.
+* **Open:** You may submit any file that hasn't been explicitly disallowed.
 This is necessary when students are allowed (perhaps required) to create test files.
 Or, it may be the assignment is open-ended and it is impossible to know the names of all the files.

 Some files will be explicitly disallowed, such as `tox.ini` or `cse163_utils.py`.
 These are files that should remain unchanged.
 If you change these files in order to get your code to work, you're breaking the rules!!
-And, as a consequence, you code may fail the Unit Tests on Mr. Stride's machine during grading.
+And, as a consequence, your code may fail the Unit Tests on Mr. Stride's machine during grading.

 ### Downloading from Replit
 Most of the time, you'll be developing your code in `Replit`.
 To sumbit your files, you'll first need